rollover the hotspots to check the conditions

 Despite their social nature, these adventurers are still prone to a number of hereditary and congenital conditions that can adversely affect their health – and your family’s vacation fund.
 Some of the conditions and illnesses Oriental Shorthairs are prone to include liver diseases such as amyloidosis; heart conditions such as hypertrophic cardiomyopathy; eye issues such as cataracts; cancers such as mediastinal lymphoma; and respiratory conditions such as feline asthma.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your active Oriental Shorthair has the misfortune of inheriting his father’s bad heart or his mother’s poor eyes, you’re covered.